 Led by longtime public policy researcher and nonprofit leader Henry A. J. Ramos, the project draws on interviews, writings and public exchanges featuring a diverse cross-section of social investment innovators to outline a progressive new vision for next-generation civic participation, family economic security, justice and shared prosperity in the United States.

-Democracy & the Next American Economy: Where Prosperity Meets Justice is a research and public engagement project of Arte Público Press at the University of Houston.
+Democracy and the Next American Economy: Where Prosperity Meets Justice is a research and public engagement project of Arte Público Press at the University of Houston.

 - Eric Abrams, Chief Inclusion Officer, Stanford University Graduate School of Education, Palo Alto, CA